Skip to main content

 Her career has included many years in the financial industry, working with both business and personal sectors, as well as experience in travel, sales and business development.
 She is passionate about fostering science and innovation and feels privileged to work with start-ups, entrepreneurs and key stakeholders across the Oxford region.

-Emily Fisk
+Emily Brooker-Fisk

-Head of Science Oxford Centre Operations & Programmes
+Head of Science Oxford Centre

-Emily Fisk, Head of Science Oxford Centre Operations & Programmes
+Emily Brooker-Fisk, Head of Science Oxford Centre

 Emily coordinates the activities, logistics and delivery of both school and family programmes at the Science Oxford Centre.
 She designs and deliver shows, workshops and outdoor activities for primary schools from across Oxfordshire and Buckinghamshire and ensures teachers are fully supported before, during and after their school visit.
 She manages Saturday Family Days at the Centre, as well as additional half-term and holiday activities.